 The Jabberwock 2024 Debutante Cotillion is sponsored by the Chattanooga Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated in partnership with the DeSTI Foundation.
-This six-month program is designed for young women who will be sophomores, juniors, and seniors in high school this coming school year.
+This seven-month program is designed for young women who will be sophomores, juniors, and seniors in high school this coming school year.

 In the Fall of 2023, debutante participants will participate in various sorority-sponsored workshops and awareness programs.
 The culminating event will be held in the Spring of 2024 where the